grafana/beyla/docs/sources/configure/options.md

 a regular expression to be matched against the full executable command line, including the directory where the executable resides on the file system.

+This property is used to select a single process to instrument, or a group of processes of similar characteristics.
+For more fine-grained process selection and grouping, you can follow the instructions in the [service discovery section](#process-discovery).

 If the `open_port` property is set, the executable to be selected needs to match both properties.

 When instrumenting by using the executable name, choose a non-ambiguous name, a name that